slimcoin-project/slimcoin-project.github.io/proof-of-burn-guide.md

 In the graphical client, a graphical item called **Burn Coins** is provided which makes it very easy to burn coins.
 It is accessible from the main window or via the **Tools** menu.

 Simply **enter the amount** you want to burn in the window that appears and click OK.
-Wait until the burnt coint have matured and then you will receive rewards every time you find a block.
+Wait until the burnt coins have matured and then you will receive rewards every time you find a block (with running Slimcoin client).

 **Note**.
 Burning normally costs a transaction fee of 0.01 Slimcoins per kilobyte, like all transactions.
 Sometimes, if the transaction is very large because you use many inputs, the client will tell you that he will add a higher fee for this transaction.

 ### Niszczenie z graficznym klientem

 W graficznym kliencie, znajduję się przycisk **Burn Coins** który powoduję, że bardzo łatwo zniszczyć monety.
 Jest możliwy do zlokowalizowania z głownego okna albo z **Tools** menu.

+Po prostu **wpisz ilość** jaką chcesz zniszczyć w oknie, które się pojawi i kliknij OK.
+Poczekaj, aż zniszczone monety dojrzeją (zapadalność jak obligacji skarbowych), i dostaniesz nagrodę za każdym razem jak znajdziesz blok (z włączonym klientem Slimcoin'a)

+**Notka**.
+Niszczenie monet normalnie kosztuję, opłatę transakcyjną ok.
+0.01 Slimcoina na kilobajt, jak inne transakcje.
+Czasem, jeśli transakcja, jest bardzo duża, bo masz dużo wkładu, klient Slimcoin'a doda większą opłatę transakcyjną, za tą transakcję.

 ### Burning with the daemon